hurbcom/challenge-bravo/README.md

 ```
 touch .env
 ```
-Copy the key avaliable at [this docs]() to the file created at the project root.
+Copy the keys avaliable at [this docs](https://docs.google.com/document/d/1Ah5wYJXp0VzSFCz_ec_M_RbxVmq04Dup14sZGwNXJok/edit) to the file created at the project root.

 ## :cd: Starting
 To run the NodeJS application, run this in the terminal: